zoomacode/hugo-site/content/posts/one-interesting-code-challenge/index.md

 In my coding interviews I often use a simplified version of [this challenge from leetcode](https://leetcode.com/problems/find-all-anagrams-in-a-string/).
 The simplified version I use: _Given two strings `s` and `p`, return true if `s` contains an anagram for `p`_.
-I like this task because it can be solved in many, sometime unexpected, ways and it allows to ask a lot of follow up question about the decisions a candidate made.
-Here I want to walk you through the common and not so common solutions.
+I like this task because the solution and be improved little by little and there are a lot things to discuss.
+From algorithmic complexity to CPU cache level optimization.
+Here I want to walk you through how I solved that challenge for the first time.

-## The most expensive one
+## The most expensive solution

-The first solutions that suggests the question itself is that: let's build a list of possible anagrams and then we just need to check if the one of them is in the `s` string.
-That sounds simple, right?
+The first solutions that is suggested by the question is that: let's build a list of possible anagrams and then we just check if the one of them is in the `s` string.
+Sounds simple, right?
 There are a few problems with this approach.
 First of all, implementing an efficient algorithm for generating all possible permutations is already quite a challenge.
 And secondly, the time complexity for the final solution will be something like `O(s*p!)`.
 The factorial grows really fast `3! == 6`,